phongnhat19/portal-builder-client/docs/widgetManagement/widgets/iframe.md

 - URL: Input URL of iframe.
 - Width: Input number to set width of iframe (CSS unit support: px, vw, %).
 - Height: Input number to set height of iframe (CSS unit support: px, vw, %).
-- To save updating setting by clicking on "OK" button.
+- To save updating setting by clicking on "Save" button.
 - To discard updating setting by clicking on "Cancel" button.

 ## Preview / On kintone Portal